3 Reasons to Homeschool During Each Stage of ChildhoodJune 28, 2023

 3 Reasons to Homeschool During the High School Years

-You’ve spent years reading and talking with your children, guiding them through their education.
+- Reap the Rewards of All You’ve Done So Far and Savor Your Last Years at Home Together: You’ve spent years reading and talking with your children, guiding them through their education.
 Now you get to reap the rewards of all that hard work!
-As your high schooler matures into an independent thinker, get a front row seat to hear his or her thoughts and questions.
-Many parents who homeschool through high school are amazed at the quality of relationship they enjoy with their teens.
+As your high schooler matures into an independent thinker, get a front-row seat to hear his or her thoughts and questions.
+Many parents who homeschool through high school are amazed at the quality of relationships they enjoy with their teens.

-Now more than ever, you can tailor your children’s education to their own interests and needs.
+- Tailor Their Education and Extracurricular Activities To Their Needs and Desires: Now more than ever, you can tailor your children’s education to their own interests and needs.
 With the amazing resources available through co-ops, college classes, online resources, and teach-yourself programs (such as Teaching Textbooks for math and Apologia for science), you can help your child soar, even if you don’t understand Calculus yourself.
-You can focus on a STEM track (Science, Technology, Engineering and Mathematics), let them dive deep into music theory, or track down electives that develop their talents.
+You can focus on a STEM track (Science, Technology, Engineering, and Mathematics), let them dive deep into music theory, or track down electives that develop their talents.
 Homeschoolers often have significantly more academic freedom to pursue their interests than traditional students do.

-Many parents worry about their child missing the “real world” experiences of prom, football games and pep rallies.
+- Give Them More Time to Experience the Real World: Many parents worry about their child missing the “real world” experiences of prom, football games, and pep rallies.
 But I think homeschooling high school can offer more time for them to engage in the actual real world (instead of the relatively artificial world of hundreds of teens confined in one building together day after day).
-Your child will have time to pursue enriching outside activities to discover what she likes:
+Your child will have time to pursue enriching outside activities to discover what she likes, such as:

 - volunteering at the local pet shelter

 - serving as a mother’s helper to a young mom once a week

 - getting an apprenticeship in the medical field